csolink/csolink-model/docs/Association.md

     * Description: The relation which describes an association between a subject and an object in a more granular manner.
 Usually this is a term from Relation Ontology, but it can be any edge CURIE.
     * range: [Uriorcurie](types/Uriorcurie.md)
  * [subject](subject.md)  <sub>REQ</sub>
     * Description: connects an association to the subject of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
+For example, in a componentservice-to-observability association, the componentservice is subject and observability is object.
     * range: [NamedThing](NamedThing.md)

 ### Inherited from entity: